xuwudawei/Dr_Geco/README.md

 ---

-I hope you enjoy using the Grammaly Clone App and find it helpful for your writing needs.
+I hope you enjoy using the Dr. Geco App and find it helpful for your writing needs.
 If you have any questions or feedback, please don't hesitate to reach out.